No joke: Feds are banning humorous electronic messages on highways

 "Why are you trying to have the federal government come in and tell us what we can do in our own state?
 Prime example that the federal government is not focusing on what they need to be.”

-This article originally appeared on Telegram & Gazette: Feds are banning humorous electronic messages on highways
+This article originally appeared on Oklahoman: Feds to ban funny electronic messages on ODOT signs